U.S. Steel: 20th century

 During its peak years, U.S. Steel, then known on Wall Street as "The Corporation," was known more for its size than its efficiency or innovation.
-In 1901, the company was far and away the largest steel manufacturer, producing roughly two-thirds of the nation's steel.
+In 1901, the company was far and away the largest steel manufacturer, producing roughly two-thirds of the steel in the United States.
 The company also operated the largest commercial fleet on the Great Lakes through its Pittsburgh Steamship Company.
 Due to large debts from its founding, since Andrew Carnegie demanded gold bonds for his share, and concerns about antitrust lawsuits, U.S. Steel operated cautiously.

 In 1902, its first full year of operations, U.S. Steel made 67 percent of all the steel produced in the United States.
-Roughly a century later, however, in 2001, that production fell to only eight percent.
+In 2001, that production had fallen to only eight percent.

 For much of the 20th century, U.S. Steel was both the world's largest steel producer and its largest corporation.
 It was capitalized at $1.4 billion ($ billion today), making it the world's first billion-dollar corporation, although the U.S. Bureau of Corporations would later value it at around $700 million.

 The company's headquarters was located in the Empire Building in New York City; where it remained one of the building's largest tenants for 75 years.
 Charles M. Schwab, the Carnegie Steel executive who originally suggested the merger to Morgan, ultimately emerged as the new corporation's first President.

 In 1907, U.S. Steel acquired its largest competitor, the Tennessee Coal, Iron and Railroad Company, headquartered in Birmingham, Alabama, and Tennessee Coal was replaced on the Dow Jones Industrial Average by General Electric.
 The following year, in March 1908, the company formed the Committee on Safety of United States Steel following chairman Elbert H. Gary's meetings with safety managers of the operating companies, leading to the introduction of the modern "Safety First" movement.
 The committee's formation was intended to enhance workplace safety, reduce worker accidents, and safeguard the company against criticisms and legal liability.

 U.S. Steel's primary competitor, Bethlehem Steel, led by former U.S. Steel president Charles M. Schwab, was quicker to innovate.
 By 1911, U.S. Steel's market share had dropped to 50 percent.
 That same year, James A. Farrell became president and held the position until 1932.

 Also in 1911, Standard Oil was broken up by the federal government, and the U.S. government attempted to use federal antitrust laws to break up U.S. Steel, but proved unsuccessful in doing so.